synpse-hq/slurm-cluster/README.md

 ## Troubleshooting

-2. Trying to use Mariadb root password for the database in the slurmddb.
-Might help?
+#### Somehow slurm master was stopped?
+Had to SSH, exec into the slurmmaster container and start the service within it

-2. Somehow slurm master was stopped?
-Had to SSH, exec into the slurmmaster container and start the service within it.
+Either restart the whole Slurm or just docker exec into the slurmmaster container and restart the service:

 ```
 root@slurmmaster:~# service slurmctld start
  * Starting slurm central management daemon slurmctld
 ```

-4. No cluster issues in the database.
-Port is set but getting:
+#### No cluster issues in the database

 ```
 port is set but still seeing error: "slurmdbd: error: _add_registered_cluster: trying to register a cluster (cluster) with no remote port" in the slurmdbd logs
 ```

-Attempted:
+Check cluster and then create it if it doesn't exist:

 ```
 root@slurmjupyter:/home/admin# sacctmgr show cluster